MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

  L = \sqrt{g_{\mu \nu} \frac{dx^\mu}{dt} \frac{dx^\nu}{dt}}
 \end{equation}

-Turns out we don't actually need the square root for the minimum of the functional to be a geodesic, we can simply use this as our geodesic Lagrangian:
+Turns out we don't need the square root for the minimum of the functional to be a geodesic, we can simply use this as our geodesic Lagrangian:

 \begin{equation}
  L = g_{\mu \nu} \frac{dx^\mu}{dt} \frac{dx^\nu}{dt}